IDC MarketScape Names Slack a Leader in Worldwide Team Collaboration

 The IDC MarketScape is a highly anticipated and authoritative guide for technology buyers.
 It evaluates work platforms using a rigorous methodology across a wide range of technical and business criteria, as well as extensive customer interviews.

-‘The world’s most innovative companies build and grow their businesses in Slack, and now Slack is where our customers can scale their impact with AI and Agentforce,’ said Peter Doolan, Chief Customer Officer at Slack.
-‘We’re honoured to be recognised by the IDC MarketScape as a Leader in Worldwide Team Collaboration.’
+“The world’s most innovative companies build and grow their businesses in Slack, and now Slack is where our customers can scale their impact with AI and Agentforce,” said Peter Doolan, Chief Customer Officer at Slack.
+“We’re honored to be recognized by the IDC MarketScape as a Leader in Worldwide Team Collaboration.”

 Redefining how work happens with AI and agents

-In the report, Kurtzman pointed to Slack’s flexibility for customers: ‘Slack offers collaboration, native project management, AI apps and agents in an AI-powered conversational layer that connects data, organisations, streamlines and automates processes to drive business outcomes, regardless of which office suite you are using.’
+In the report, Kurtzman pointed to Slack’s flexibility for customers: “Slack offers collaboration, native project management, AI apps and agents in an AI-powered conversational layer that connects data, organizations, streamlines and automates processes to drive business outcomes, regardless of which office suite you are using.”

 Slack also counts leading AI companies such as OpenAI, Anthropic, Cohere, and Perplexity among its customers and partners, which spurred the creation of over 13,000 AI apps on the Slack platform since March 2023.
 Now, Slack’s integration with Agentforce is turning agents into teammates, where they can collaborate in Slack channels and perform tasks equipped with the full context of conversations and connected data.
 Slack’s recently announced partnerships with Box, Adobe, and Writer.ai further solidify Slack’s position as the natural home for AI and agents.
 Slack customers are free to choose the AI solutions that make sense for their business, work with multiple AI assistants and agents at once, and build and deploy their own custom AI apps using proprietary LLMs.
 Slack is also becoming a powerful AI enterprise search tool because it can tap into a company’s collective knowledge and long-term memory, along with data from connected apps, to deliver highly relevant, succinct answers.